-As we ring in a new year, it's essential to take the time to review and update your website to ensure it is performing at its best.
-From conducting a security audit to creating backups of your files, there are a few critical tasks you should prioritize to prepare your website for the new year.
-This checklist provides a step-by-step guide to help ensure your website is ready to tackle the challenges and opportunities of the year ahead.
+As we welcome the new year, it’s the perfect time to assess your website and ensure it’s performing at its best.
+From securing your site to enhancing user experience, there are key tasks you should prioritize to prepare for a successful year ahead.
+This checklist will guide you through the essential steps to ensure your website is ready for the challenges and opportunities of 2025.

 1. Review and update your website's content to ensure it is accurate and up-to-date.

-2. Create a backup of your website to ensure you have a copy of all your files and data in case of unforeseen issues.
+3. Create a website backup to ensure you have a copy of all your files and data in case of unforeseen issues.

 After configuring the backup options, run a test backup to ensure everything works properly.
 If the test backup is successful, the plugin will automatically create backups of your website according to your schedule.
 You can view and manage the backups from the plugin settings page.